Synonym(s)

 DefinitionThis section has been translated automatically.

-Autosomal dominant or autosomal recessive, but apparently also acquired form of hair malformation with mostly flattened hair that rotates at angles of 90 °, 180 ° or 360 ° around its longitudinal axis.
-The first observation is usually made in childhood.
+Autosomal dominant or autosomal recessive, but apparently also acquired form of hair malformation with mostly flattened hairs that rotate at angles of 90°, 180° or 360° around their longitudinal axis.
+It is usually first observed in childhood.

 You might also be interested in